 Not everyone was enthused.
 “Much to the chagrin of my school teacher mother, I decided to become a photographer,” Scott says sardonically.

-He came to Phoenix in the spring 1982 to go to grad school at Arizona State University.
+He came to Phoenix in the spring of 1982 to go to grad school at Arizona State University.
 “It was nothing but hot,” he said.
 “I just remember thinking, ‘I hate this place!’
 I had $180 to my name, and I decided I wasn’t going to stay.
-Then I got offered a job in commercial photography, and that changed those plans.”
+Then I got offered a job as a commercial photographer Cairns, and that changed those plans.”

 Finding the Magic

 Scott spent years honing his craft, and he did so through an era of change in photography.
 He still enjoys using film cameras and keeps a cache of them handy-a Linhof Technikardan 4×5, Calumet 8×10, Pentax 6×7, Hasselblad 500CM, and 1955 twin-lens Rolleiflex-but he has also joined the rest of the world in the switch to digital, albeit reluctantly.

 “When digital first came, I hated it,” he recalls.
 “I remember saying, ‘I’m never doing this,’ but here I am.
 I’ve learned that it’s not the camera or the equipment that matters.
 If you’re really passionate about what you do, it works itself out.”

 And he was passionate about what he did.

 Early on, Scott realized had the intuitive ability to differentiate between taking a picture and shooting a photo that told a story.
 “I came from kind of a stoic upbringing, but somehow I feel like I’m more connected emotionally to people,” he says with a quizzical look in his eyes, as if he is waiting to see if I understand.